daoduyphuong/gulp_notes/README.md

 *.+(scss|sass)   // Match any file have ext .scss or sass
 ```

-## Working with multiple sources in one task
+## Working with multiple stream in one task
 First, install merge-stream
 ```
 npm install --save-dev merge-stream